AdityaHarvi/Arduino-Invaders/README.md

 (from top to bottom).
 For the final column, place 5 more red LEDs and wire them using ports A1 through A5.
 Then, connect the speaker to port 31 and ground it using a resistor.
 Finally, connect all of the grounds together and connect the breadboard ground to the ground on the arduino.

-Wiring Diagram (the ports are listed in brackets):
+## Wiring Diagram (the ports are listed in brackets)

-Breaboard 3:
+Breadboard 3:

             Red(53)         Red(48)         Red(43)         Red(A1)